29 Simple Habits that Relieve Holiday Stress and Anxiety

 Money is the second-biggest source of holiday stress, according to the APA survey.
 That’s why Dr. Masand suggests making a holiday budget and sticking to it.
 “Every parent wants to buy that perfect holiday gift for their child, but big-ticket items can take a toll on your wallet and your stress level,” he says.
 If you exchange gifts with extended friends and family, “consider a grab bag gift exchange where each person buys only one gift to alleviate the stress of having to get something for everyone.”
 Of course, gifts aren’t the only expenses of the season—there’s also food.
 “Let others help,” says Dr. Masand.
 “Don’t feel like you have to be the hero of the holiday season.
 Ask each person to bring a dish to dinner, make decorating a family activity where the kids help out.”
-Here’s how to make a budget and stick to it.

 Go store-bought instead of homemade

 Do you always bring the pie for the holiday meal, always homemade?
 If this year has you feeling overwhelmed or overworked, consider giving yourself the gift of time and buy one instead, Dr. Greenberg says.
 Store-bought or cafe-bought desserts can be just as enjoyable, especially if you’re not stressed out and exhausted when you eat them!
 Try this top-pick frozen apple pie or check out this Chicago Tribune review of sweet potato, pecan, and apple pies from grocery stores like Walmart, Jewel, and Target.
-Or, to go semi-homemade, try this easy pie crust recipe and fill with canned filling.
+Or, to go semi-homemade, try this easy pie crust recipe and fill it with canned filling.